kafkanetes/minikan/README.md

 	127.0.0.1       kan-kafka-1.minikan

-This is required since `kan-kafka-1.minikan` is an ADVERTISED_LISTENER (domain `minikan` == k8s namespace where the manifest are deployed).
+This is required since `kan-kafka-1.minikan` is an ADVERTISED_LISTENER (domain `minikan` equals to kubernetes namespace where the minikan manifests are deployed).
 So this host will be reported as a part of the kafka metadata (refreshed approximately every 20s, but in our case - always equals to a single broker for the simplest scenario).

 (On WSL you might have this file auto-regenerated per reboot).